-Olympic mascots are fabricated or fictitious characters in the form of animals or human figures who are used to symbolize the cultural traditions of a place or country where Olympics and Paralympic games take place.
+Olympic mascots are fictitious characters in the form of animals or human figures who are used to symbolize the cultural traditions of a place or country where the Olympic and Paralympic Games take place.
 Throughout the years, several Olympic mascots have been used to showcase the diverse cultures of the host cities and nations as a whole.
 The first Olympic mascot was created in 1968 during the Grenoble Olympics and identified as "Schuss."
-It was in the form of a little man and painted blue, red and white, which are colors of France.
+It was in the form of a little man and painted blue, red, and white, which are the colors of France.

 Rio de Janeiro 2016

-During the 2012 Summer Olympics in London saw the adoption of Wenlock mascot.
-Their skins were made of polished steel and had one eye (a camera).Their heads were partially yellow symbolizing the London taxis.
-Iris designed Wenlock.
-The name Wenlock came from a village in Shropshire called Much Wenlock, where in 1850, the first Olympian games held by the Wenlock Olympian society represented the start of the Industrial Revolution in the UK.
+During the 2012 Summer Olympics in London, UK saw the adoption of Wenlock the mascot.
+His skin was made of polished steel and he had one eye (a camera).
+He was partially yellow, symbolizing the London taxis.
+The name Wenlock came from a village in Shropshire called Much Wenlock, where in 1850, Olympian Games were held which are regarded as having inspired the modern Olympic revival movement.

 Salt Lake City 2002